Officer on Duty

-Officer on Duty is a 2025 Indian Malayalam-language action thriller film directed by Jithu Ashraf (in his directorial debut) and written by Shahi Kabir.
-It stars Kunchacko Boban in the title role along with Priyamani, Vishak Nair and Jagadish in the supporting roles.
+Officer on Duty is a 2025 Indian Malayalam-language crime action thriller film directed by Jithu Ashraf (in his directorial debut) and written by Shahi Kabir.
+It stars Kunchacko Boban in the title role. with Vishak Nair, Priyamani, Jagadish, Ramzan Muhammed, Aishwarya Raj and Leya Mammen in the supporting roles.

-The film was positively received by critics, with its cast's performances (particularly by Kunchacko Boban, Jagadish and Vishak Nair), story, and music garnering praise and turned out to be commercial success.
-It emerged as the top grossing solo release of Chakochan surpassing Anjam Pathira (2020).
+The film was positively received by critics, with the performance of its cast (particularly Kunchacko Boban, Jagadish and Vishak Nair), story, and music garnering praise and was a commercial success.
+It emerged as the top grossing solo release of Kunchacko, surpassing Anjam Pathira (2020).

 Plot

 In Bangalore, Police Inspector Joseph Chembola of the Karnataka Police hangs himself in his house after leaving a suicide note orchestrated by a group of drug addicts led by Christy Savio.

 Eight months later, in Kerala, Harishankar alias Hari is a hot-headed and impulsive officer who was recently demoted from his DYSP rank to CI after assaulting his superior officer by accident.
 Hari is subsequently assigned as the SHO of the Aluva police station.
 He receives a complaint about a KSRTC conductor named Chandrababu attempting to pawn an imitation gold chain.
 This seemingly minor case leads him to investigate a series of gruesome crimes, which are revealed to be connected to his own past personal tragedy.

-Hari suffers from PTSD which causes him to express his trauma violently, particularly toward his wife, Geetha.
+Hari has PTSD which causes him to express his trauma violently, particularly toward his wife, Geetha.
 One day, Chandrababu reports to the police station that his gold chain was replaced with fake gold when he attempted to pawn it for his wife's surgery.
-Upon investigation, Hari discovers that Chandrababu’s daughter Krishnapriya had switched the chain herself after being sexually exploited by an unknown perpetrator.
+Upon investigation, Hari discovers that Chandrababu's daughter Krishnapriya had switched the chain herself after being sexually exploited by an unknown perpetrator.
 Hari attempts to file a POCSO case, but before he can proceed, Krishnapriya commits suicide by hanging.
 Chandrababu blames Hari for his rude behaviour and his daughter's death.
-Witnessing her death triggers Hari’s buried trauma, revealing that Hari's elder daughter, Nila, had also been sexually exploited.
+Witnessing her death triggers Hari's buried trauma, revealing that Hari's elder daughter, Nila, had also been sexually exploited.
 In a fit of rage, Hari kills a drug addict named Shyam in custody after discovering a sex tape of Nila on his laptop.
 Overcome with grief, Hari attempts to confront Nila, but she had already hung herself.
-The trauma causes his brain to supress the incident.
+The trauma causes his brain to suppress the incident.